FabricTOC/FabricTOC/docs/RST_Preview/Identitypreview.rst

 exactly the same function as global MSPs with the restriction that it only applies to the peer where it is defined.
 As peers are owned by a particular organization and connect  applications from that organization to the ledger, there is only a single MSP for a peer.
-It's possible to specify multiple different CAs in this MSP, but in practice a local MSP will usually refer to fewer CAs than a set of global MSPs.
+It's possible to specify multiple CAs in this MSP, but in practice a local MSP will usually refer to fewer CAs than a set of global MSPs.
 An example of a peer permission might be the ability to install or upgrade smart contract chaincode on that peer.

 * **Orderer MSP:**